Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Discontinuous Distancing Cost and Policy Interventions

 The cost of social distancing depends not only on previous exposure decisions but also on other factors, such as holidays or public health policies.
-The opportunity cost of social distancing sharply increases during holiday seasons when social gatherings have high value or during vacation times. \citet{mehta2021holiday} report an increase in travel and social activity during Thanksgiving 2020. \citet{Schlosser32883} documents an increase in travel during school and public holidays.
+The opportunity cost of social distancing sharply increases during holiday seasons when social gatherings have high value or during vacation times. \citet{mehta2021holiday} report an increase in travel and social activity during Thanksgiving 2020. \citet{Schlosser32883} document an increase in travel during school and public holidays.
 In contrast, business closures due to a governmental lockdown discretely lower the opportunity cost of social distancing.
-When public health policies are lifted or holidays pass, the cost of distancing returns to its original level.\footnote{\citet{Hatchett7582} and \citet{caley2008} report that relaxations in non-pharmaceutical interventions caused a new surge of cases due to increased social activity during the 1918 influenza pandemic.
-Similarly, \citet{nguyen2020impacts} finds an increase in mobility of 6-8\% soon after US-states reopened during the COVID-19 pandemic.} In this section, we examine the effects of discontinuous changes in the cost of distancing for a fixed amount of time.
+When public health policies are lifted or holidays pass, the cost of distancing returns to its initial level.

+The following subsection examines the effects of discontinuous changes in the cost of distancing.
 While the analysis to follow is cleanest with discontinuous changes, the results do not rely as much on the discontinuity as they do on sudden rapid changes in the cost of distancing.
+We focus on policy interventions that encourage social distancing behavior, that is, that reduce the distancing cost.
+However, introducing periods of increased distancing cost (i.e., holidays) can be straightforwardly implemented as well by allowing the distancing cost to increase.
+Appendix \ref{sec:holidays} analyzes such a case.
+Subsection \ref{sec:publicpoliciescost} shows how various ways of modeling public policies in the literature can be recast as changes in the distancing cost.